-Ndali works with the team to initiate and set goals for programs according to the strategic objectives of Hands Off Initiative in Nigeria.
+Ndali works with the team to initiate and set goals for programs according to the strategic objectives of Hands Off Initiative.

 She is also the Lead Strategist for Indexe Strategy, a Management and Career Development consultancy she founded, fuelled by her passion for innovation and desire to promote economic growth, and the founder of Mindset Initiative, a company that creates aromatherapy products that make use of the innate properties of plant life in nature to help provide relief from minor ailments.

 Sibulele Mihlali Masiza